Beauty tips for older women to follow

-Valora Abbett, who runs the Natural Makeup Review site, agrees that it is important for older women to have a skin care routine, “Having a healthy complexion is important at any age.
-The way to ensure that your skin always looks great is to have a consistent skin care routine in place that includes SPF.
-Not taking proper care of your skin can lead to conditions such as acne, sun damage, and can even advance and worsen the signs of aging.
+Valora Abbett, who runs the Natural Makeup Review site, agrees that it is important for older women to have a skincare routine, “Having a healthy complexion is important at any age.
+The way to ensure that your skin always looks great is to have a consistent skincare routine in place that includes SPF.
+Not taking proper care of your skin can lead to conditions such as acne, sun damage, and can even advance and worsen the signs of ageing.
 So keeping your complexion clean, clear, and glowing is paramount to staying beautiful.
 Find the products that work best for your skin and stick with them.
-If you are not sure which products to use a visit to your local esthetician for a skin care consultation can help.
+If you are not sure which products to use a visit to your local aesthetician for a skincare consultation can help.
 They will be able to evaluate the current condition of your skin and advise you on the exact products that will produce the results you want.”

 Use makeup to restore colour and definition

 Tricia Cusden Founder & CEO of Look Fabulous Forever recommends older people to use makeup to restore colour and definition.

 “I launched my business Look Fabulous Forever in order to help older women to feel good about their ageing faces.
 We have a strong ‘pro’ rather than ‘anti’ ageing message.
 My beauty tips would be to think in terms of using makeup to restore colour and definition to your face.

 “A good foundation will even the skin tone as long as it is formulated to do so without looking mask-like.

 “Primers for the face, eyes and lips will help makeup to look smoother and stay put for longer.